XENONFFM/foxglove-control-extension/README.md

 ### [ASLZ Control](docs/CONTROL_PANEL.md) — Full-Featured

-**Best for** larger displays and detailed configuration.
+**Best for** larger displays and larger panel sizes.
 Displays all control sources in a stacked card layout, all visible at once.
-Includes advanced Twist mapping, multiple visualization modes, and a Subscribe card for monitoring.
+Includes advanced Twist mapping and multiple visualization modes.

 - Multiple cards stacked on screen
 - Collapsible/expandable layout